Fluorescence: Gemology, mineralogy and geology

-Gemstones, minerals, may have a distinctive fluorescence or may fluoresce differently under short-wave ultraviolet, long-wave ultraviolet, visible light, or X-rays.
+gemstones and minerals may have a distinctive fluorescence or may fluoresce differently under short-wave ultraviolet, long-wave ultraviolet, visible light, or X-rays.

 Many types of calcite and amber will fluoresce under shortwave UV, longwave UV and visible light.
 Rubies, emeralds, and diamonds exhibit red fluorescence under long-wave UV, blue and sometimes green light; diamonds also emit light under X-ray radiation.

 Fluorescence in minerals is caused by a wide range of activators.
 In some cases, the concentration of the activator must be restricted to below a certain level, to prevent quenching of the fluorescent emission.
 Furthermore, the mineral must be free of impurities such as iron or copper, to prevent quenching of possible fluorescence.
 Divalent manganese, in concentrations of up to several percent, is responsible for the red or orange fluorescence of calcite, the green fluorescence of willemite, the yellow fluorescence of esperite, and the orange fluorescence of wollastonite and clinohedrite.
 Hexavalent uranium, in the form of the uranyl cation (UO_{2}^{2+}), fluoresces at all concentrations in a yellow green, and is the cause of fluorescence of minerals such as autunite or andersonite, and, at low concentration, is the cause of the fluorescence of such materials as some samples of hyalite opal.
 Trivalent chromium at low concentration is the source of the red fluorescence of ruby.
 Divalent europium is the source of the blue fluorescence, when seen in the mineral fluorite.
 Trivalent lanthanides such as terbium and dysprosium are the principal activators of the creamy yellow fluorescence exhibited by the yttrofluorite variety of the mineral fluorite, and contribute to the orange fluorescence of zircon.
 Powellite (calcium molybdate) and scheelite (calcium tungstate) fluoresce intrinsically in yellow and blue, respectively.
 When present together in solid solution, energy is transferred from the higher-energy tungsten to the lower-energy molybdenum, such that fairly low levels of molybdenum are sufficient to cause a yellow emission for scheelite, instead of blue.
 Low-iron sphalerite (zinc sulfide), fluoresces and phosphoresces in a range of colors, influenced by the presence of various trace impurities.

 Crude oil (petroleum) fluoresces in a range of colors, from dull-brown for heavy oils and tars through to bright-yellowish and bluish-white for very light oils and condensates.
 This phenomenon is used in oil exploration drilling to identify very small amounts of oil in drill cuttings and core samples.

 Humic acids and fulvic acids produced by the degradation of organic matter in soils (humus) may also fluoresce because of the presence of aromatic cycles in their complex molecular structures.
 Humic substances dissolved in groundwater can be detected and characterized by spectrofluorimetry.